Capital One & Khan Academy’s free financial literacy course

 It’s completely free.
 There’s no charge for any part of the course.

 The course is designed to help you take your finances to the next level with practical tips, easy-to-follow instructions and step-by-step guidance.
-You’ll learn how to manage your finances like a pro and build a solid foundation for your financial future.
+You’ll learn skills that may help you manage your finances like a pro and build a solid foundation for your financial future.

 The course is designed to be self-paced.
 Everyone’s situation is different.
 How long it will take to complete the course depends on how much you already know and your personal learning style.